mParticle/docs/src/pages/integrations/iterable/audience/index.md

 ## User Identity Mapping

-When forwarding audience data to Iterable, mParticle will send Emails and if they exist, Customer IDs and any additional user attributes.
+When forwarding audience data to Iterable, mParticle will only send users with an email identity unless you are using MPID as the user identifier.

 ## Configuration Settings